frejoel/tsdemux/README.md

 ```
  make check
 ```
-The unit tests will abort as soon as an error is encountered leaving a message in the terminal.
+The unit tests will run individually regardless if any fail.

 # Examples
 Examples showing how to use the library are in the `examples` directory.